Barmouth Bridge: Location

 Barmouth Bridge crosses the estuary of the Afon Mawddach between Barmouth to the north and Morfa Mawddach near Arthog on the south.
 It lies within both a Site of Special Scientific Interest and the Snowdonia National Park.
 The Cambrian Coast Line was operated by Arriva Trains Wales until 2018, and is now operated by Transport for Wales Rail, which provides connecting services north to Pwllheli and east to Machynlleth, Shrewsbury and Birmingham International.

 The timber section of the bridge is 699 m long, and is made up of 113 wooden trestles, each about 5.5 m span, supported by cast iron piers.
 It is one of the longest timber viaducts standing in Britain, and has been a Grade II* listed structure since its designation on 22 March 1988.

 Most of the bridge is built on top of a gravel bed, covered by shifting sand.
 The northern end of the viaduct, where the swing bridge is located, is next to Figle Fawr, a rock at the base of the Rhinogydd mountains.
 Water passing through the channel flows at up to 9 kn.
 The first two spans at this end are built on the rock on cast iron cylindrical piers.
 The steel swing bridge section, which replaced the original drawbridge, was last opened (for testing) in April 1987.
 The installation of continuous rail across the movable section now prevents its movement, and the passage of tall ships in and out of the estuary.
 All mechanisms associated with the swing bridge, however, are left in situ, in accordance with the Grade II* listing of the structure.

 The nearest road across the Afon Mawddach is the toll bridge at Penmaenpool about 5 mi upstream, which can carry vehicles up to 2.5 t.
 Heavier vehicles must use the first public road bridge, at Dolgellau, about 10 mi from Barmouth.

-Pedestrians, motorcyclists and cyclists and can cross the estuary via the footbridge on the bridge's eastern side.
+Pedestrians, cyclists and motorcyclists can cross the estuary via the footbridge on the bridge's eastern side.
 Since 1996, the footbridge has been part of National Cycle Route 8 linking Cardiff and Holyhead.
 The footbridge is owned by Network Rail, and Gwynedd Council contributes 10 per cent of its annual maintenance cost in exchange for a licence to use it.